IBM/event-automation/_eem_11.1/05-Describe-Publish/01-adding-topics.md

 **Note**: If any of the Event Source names that you entered are already in use, an error message is displayed to indicate that there is a conflict and it failed to add the topic.
 Otherwise, your new topics are added to {{site.data.reuse.eem_name}}.

 Your new topics appear in the **Topics** page with the **Options status** as 0 published.
-For more information about socializing your options, see [Option lifecycle states](../managing-topics#option-lifecycle-states).
+For more information about socializing your options, see [option lifecycle states](../managing-topics#option-lifecycle-states).